Marc's Voice » Shooting for the Moon

 - media storage and sharing

-- health oriented apps and services (personal health records, hospice device monitoring)
+- which also provides a splash page and wrapper to:- health oriented apps and services (personal health records, hospice device monitoring)

 - energy monitoring and ‘green experiences’ (carbon footprint tracking…)